alejo0001/RTS/README.md

 enabled, will continue doubling the stake **only** on losing trades.
 It will repeat this process indefinitely until a trade finally returns a profit or a stop condition is reached.

+Signals can be loaded with the new **Load** button which parses the text area and displays each entry in a table.
+The table lets you edit `Stop Win`, `Stop Loss` and whether `Martingale` is used for every individual signal.
+Tick the checkbox of a row if you want the global values to overwrite that signal when the bot starts.